Case study template

 What does Writer do with the custom training data I provide?

 If you decide to train Writer with your custom data, that data will only ever be usable in your version of Writer.
-We will never share your training data or any custom apps you make with anyone.
+We do not share your training data or any AI apps you build with anyone.

 Who owns the IP to content created with Writer?